awslabs/idf-modules/modules/integration/fsx-lustre-on-eks/README.md

 - `fsx-storage-capacity`: the amount (in GB) of storage, **defaults to 1200**, with the following guidelines:
   -  valid values are 1200, 2400 , and increments of 3600
+- `vpc_id`: id of the VPC in which the cluster was created.
+Required if the EKS cluster endpoint is not accessible publicly.
+- `private_subnet_ids`: private subnet Ids.
+Required if the EKS cluster endpoint is not accessible publicly.

 #### Input Example